-Rasmussen College established an Institutional Review Board (IRB) in 2016, and it typically meets once per quarter and is chaired by Dr. Matthew Segaard, Assistant Vice President of Institutional Research and Assessment.
+Rasmussen University established an Institutional Review Board (IRB) in 2016, and it typically meets once per quarter and is chaired by Dr. Matthew Segaard, Assistant Vice President of Institutional Research and Assessment.
 The IRB was formed to evaluate research project applications from internal or external researchers, and the IRB strives to protect the rights of research subjects, including personally identifiable and/or proprietary institutional data.
-In addition, the Rasmussen College IRB may provide guidance to researchers on the design of their research projects.
+In addition, the Rasmussen University IRB may provide guidance to researchers on the design of their research projects.
 At this time, research requests are primarily from individuals pursuing degrees at other institutions.
-With the advent of graduate education at Rasmussen College, however, the IRB will be available to review such requests from our own graduate students, faculty, and staff as needed.
+With the advent of graduate education at Rasmussen University, however, the IRB will be available to review such requests from our own graduate students, faculty, and staff as needed.

-It is the responsibility of Rasmussen College to ensure that the rights and well-being of human subjects participating in any research affiliated with the College be adequately protected.
+It is the responsibility of Rasmussen University to ensure that the rights and well-being of human subjects participating in any research affiliated with the College be adequately protected.
 All research participants are to be fully informed regarding such research; participants must be able to participate willingly and must be allowed to withdraw from participation in the research at any time without penalty.
 Participants may not be coerced into participating, and participants’ identities must be kept confidential.

-In addition to protecting the rights of human subjects participating in research, Rasmussen College is responsible for upholding the academic freedom of the researcher.
+In addition to protecting the rights of human subjects participating in research, Rasmussen University is responsible for upholding the academic freedom of the researcher.
 As such, College policies and procedures are intended to protect research participants from harm, while maintaining College, federal, and ethical standards and professional responsibilities, without unduly limiting the ability of researchers to conduct effective systematic studies.

 Research – Systematic investigation designed to develop or contribute generalizable knowledge.
 This includes original studies, as well as replications of previous studies, conducted by faculty, staff, students, or others.